themattrix/bash-concurrent/README.md

     + 'My short task'  sleep 1
 ```

-You can display extra information at the end of each task by echoing a line
+You can display extra information at the end of each task's status line by
-to `fd 3`.
+echoing to `fd 3`.

 ```bash
 my_task() {